pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

 On *pgr_trsp*, to be able to use the table information:

 * Each parameter has to be extracted explicitly from the table
-* Regardles of the point pid original value
+* Regardless of the point pid original value

   * will always be -1 for the first point
   * will always be -2 for the second point